TheMasterBuildr/mistura-vscode-theme/README.md

 # Features

 🧩 Optimized for Lua
-Built with lua but includes a growing list of support for most languages!
+Designed with lua in mind, but includes a growing list of support for most languages!

 🎨 Low-Contrast Color Palette
 Soft, blended tones that reduce eye strain while maintaining clear syntax separation.